WHAT IS DOLOMITE?

 WHAT IS THE DIFFERENCE BETWEEN WATHEROO DOLOMITE AND WATHEROO MINERALS?

 Watheroo Dolomite and the products from Watheroo Minerals are very different.
 Watheroo dolomite is a crushed and screened dolomitic limestone.
-Watheroo Minerals is produced from the lake system and these are clay based products belonging to the Calcium Bentonite group.
+Watheroo Minerals is a calcium bentonite product, obtained from the lake system and these are clay based products belonging to the Calcium Bentonite group.
 The dolomite from Watheroo Dolomite will sit in the paddock or in the open and not blow away.
 It will not slurry like the clay based products when wet.
 Watheroo Dolomite is a crushed and screened rock product, very fine and talc-like in it’s feel and appearance.

 WHAT SHOULD I BE LOOKING FOR?